dhutapratama/docs/queues.md

 <a name="job-events"></a>
 ## Job Events

 Using the `before` and `after` methods on the `Queue` [facade](/docs/{{version}}/facades), you may specify callbacks to be executed before or after a queued job is processed.
 These callbacks are a great opportunity to perform additional logging or increment statistics for a dashboard.
 Typically, you should call these methods from the `boot` method of a [service provider](/docs/{{version}}/providers).
-For example, we may use the `AppServiceProvider` that is included with Laravel:
+For example, we may use the `AppServiceProvider` that is included with Lets:

     <?php